noi-techpark/odh-docs/source/datasets.rst

 .. versionadded:: 2020.10 Information about licensing of data contained in the |ODH| responses

 .. versionadded:: 2020.10 Links from the dataset lists to the howto section

+.. versionadded:: 2021:01 access to data using R

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to